A Methodology for Process Design Kit Re-Centering Using TCAD and Experimental Data for Cryogenic Temperatures: TT Transistor TCAD Model Adjustment

 \section{TT Transistor TCAD Model Adjustment}

 Next, we compare the room temperature characteristics of the TT transistor from TCAD (Fig. 2) and the corresponding measured data from a fabricated silicon wafer as illustrated in Fig. 3 (a).
 As expected, the measured transistor data is shifted with respect to the corresponding TT transistor.
 The TT transistor represents the average transistor characteristics across the wafer, across the lots and from lot to lot.
-The actual transistor characteristics on each wafer are different from the average transistor characteristics due to uncontrollable variations in the fabrication conditions.
-The main process parameters that are causing the process variation are the dose and energy of different implantation steps, the gate oxide thickness, the annealing temperatures, and the transistor dimensions.
+The actual transistor characteristics on each wafer are different from the average transistor characteristics due to uncontrollable variations in the fabrication conditions.The main process parameters that cause the process variation are the dose and energy of different implantation steps, the gate oxide thickness, the annealing temperatures, and the transistor dimensions.
+These sources of variation are well established in CMOS device and process literature\cite{Sze,TaurNing,AsenovTED03}.
 Typically, up to 5\%-10\% variations in the above process parameters are expected during the fabrication process.
 The different technology parameters have different impact on threshold voltage, electrostatic integrity and drive current and should be carefully tested and combined to give the desirable shift in transistor behavior from the TT to the measured transistor. \tapas{The result from the simulation of the process calibrated structure (in order to match the room temperature measurement) is illustrated in Fig. 3 (b).} The new TCAD deck represents a Shifted TT (STT) transistor, which will be used at the next stage to perform calibration of the mobility, density gradient (for quantum correction), and other cryogenic specific models at cryogenic temperatures.
+This calibrated STT device provides a solid foundation for the subsequent cryogenic adjustment, as it captures process-dependent offsets present in the room-temperature PDK.